corna/me_cleaner/README.md

 the system, including memory (through DMA) and network access (transparent to the user).

-Unlike many other firmware components, the Intel ME firmware can't be neither disabled nor reimplemented, as it is tightly integrated in the boot process and it is signed.
+Unlike many other firmware components, the Intel ME firmware can't be disabled as it is tightly integrated in the boot process, nor can it be reimplemented as it is signed.

 This poses an issue both to the free firmware implementations like [coreboot](